Voter Photo ID

 Department of Safety and Homeland Security Prepared to Help Voters Get Photo IDs

-- Starting in 2012, registered voters in Tennessee will have to show government-issued photo identification in order to cast a ballot at the polls.
+- Starting in 2012, registered voters in Tennessee must show government-issued photo identification in order to cast a ballot at the polls.

 - Acceptable forms of ID include: